Competitive balance in the UEFA Champions League group stage: Novel measures show no evidence of decline: Methodology and data

 Since $\Delta R_i = - \Delta R_j$, the sum of Elo ratings does not change after any game.
 Finally, home advantage is taken into account by increasing the Elo difference in \eqref{Win_prob}.
 The home advantage parameter is not fixed in advance but dynamically updated to guarantee that it converges to the actual effect of home advantage \citep{FootballClubEloRatings}.

 Groups of four teams imply six pairs of clubs.
 For each pair, the winning probability of the stronger team---a value between 0.5 and 1---is computed according to \eqref{Win_prob}.
-The six values are added to get $\mathit{UCB}_1^A$, which is normalised similarly to the idea behind DCB:
+The six values are added to get $\mathit{UCB}_1^A$, which is normalised similarly to the idea behind the $\mathit{DCB}$:

-$\mathit{CB}_1^A \in \left[ 0,1 \right]$ is our first index of ex ante competitive balance, for which a lower value is preferred as it indicates a higher (expected) uncertainty in the group matches.
+$\mathit{CB}_1^A \in \left[ 0,1 \right]$ is our first index of ex ante competitive balance, for which a lower value is preferred since it indicates a higher (expected) uncertainty in the group matches.

-However, if only two teams qualify from a group of four, a group is usually considered a harsh ``group of death'' with three strong teams, independent of the strength of the fourth team \citep{Guyon2015a, LalienaLopez2019}.
-Thus, it makes sense to focus on the three strongest teams and derive $\mathit{UCB}_1^A$ from the three pairs implied.
+If only two teams qualify from a group of four, a group is usually said to be a harsh ``group of death'' with three strong teams, independent of the strength of the fourth team \citep{Guyon2015a, LalienaLopez2019}.
+Thus, it makes sense to focus on the three strongest teams and derive the indicator from the three pairs implied.
 Our second index of ex ante competitive balance, normalised to lie between 0 and 1 is